Techpro7/Turtlebot-Turtlesim/README.md

-# flyt_ws
+# TurtleBot Autonomous motion
-contains the task round code of the application procedure for internship at flytbase
+This repository contain the source code for the autonomous motion of a turtlebot in a given arena along different trajectories.
+The simulation and is tested using the turtlesim arena of the turtlesim Package using ROS.